0xRaReddy/oh-my-posh-theme/README.md

    ```

 Use appropriate font to see the gylphs  - FiraCode Nerd Font
-Restart the terminal.